- Many NieR: Automata players complain of frequent fullscreen resolution bugs.

 This solution might seem a bit complicated, but if you follow the instructions carefully, you should be able to perform it without too much hassle.

-If you have issues with NieR: Automata, you might be able to fix them with this simple workaround.
-To fix the issue, you just need to start the game and set it to run in Windowed mode.
-You can make this change from the Screen settings menu in the game.
+- Start the game and set it to run in windowed mode.
+(You can make this change from the Screen settings menu in the game).

 - Start Windowed Borderless Gaming software.